GHabeck/202011_capstone_project/README.md

 Due to limited time we could only start text classification using a recurrent neural network.
 While we were able to set up a RNN, this model overfits on training data and did not yield better results.

+The following strategies might be used to improve the models:
+* collect more spoiler texts (e.g. IMDB [spoiler dataset](https://www.kaggle.com/rmisra/imdb-spoiler-dataset)
+* downsample data based on similarity of reviews/use unsupervised classification to group reviews
+* genre specific spoiler detection

 ## Table of Contents
 * __data_preparation.ipynb__: Jupyter lab notebook containing infromation on combining data from different tables, some basic word frequency analyses and unsupervised classification of a random subset of reviews
 * __text_features_and_processing.ipynb__: Jupyter lab notebook containing information on tetx processing and analyses of text features